Nattawut30/Nattawut30/README.md

 </p>

 <p align="center">
-Operations Research & ML Analyst working across machine learning, statistical modeling, and management consulting.
-Experienced in financial and business analysis.
-Currently exploring modern systems programming, LLMs, and NLP in action.
+Operations Research/ML Engineer focused on machine learning, statistical modeling, and business analysis.
+Experienced in forecasting, quant analysis, and model evaluation with an emphasis on reliable and reproducible research.
+Currently exploring systems programming, LLMs, and NLP.
 </p>

 <p align="center">